Main page content

 e) The Office of Talent and Innovation is responsible for:

-i. approving the issuance of electronic card keys;
+i. approving the issuance and deactivation of electronic card keys to System employees;

 Sec.
 3 Lost or Stolen Keys

-The loss or theft of keys (metal and electronic card keys) must be reported within 24 hours of discovery of the loss or theft to the Office of Capital Projects (Facilities Management), the Office of Director of Police, the Office of Talent and Innovation, the immediate supervisor, and the administrator who originally authorized issuance of the key or card.
+The loss or theft of keys (metal and electronic card keys) must be reported within 24 hours of discovery of the loss or theft to the Facilities Manager, the Office of Director of Police, the Office of Talent and Innovation, the immediate supervisor, and the Department Head who originally authorized issuance of the key or card.
 Individuals issued the lost or stolen key(s) shall be responsible for paying the applicable replacement fees.
 Replacement metal keys will be issued only after submission of a new key request authorization form and payment of applicable fees.
 Fees for unreturned keys, including lost and stolen keys, and for replacement of keys or cards shall be as approved by the Facilities Manager.

 Sec.
 4 Rekeying

 4.1 As a general rule, the rekeying of rooms and/or buildings will be required whenever metal keys are lost or stolen if the Director of Police, after analyzing the circumstances associated with the loss or theft, determines that security of the affected facility has been compromised.
 In such cases the individual to whom the key was issued and/or the department head that authorized issuance of the key may be held responsible for the costs of the rekeying.
 Decisions to require rekeying at departmental expense may be appealed to the Facilities Manager.

 4.2 Departments may also unilaterally request rekeying of locks by submitting a written request justifying the requirement for rekeying to the Facilities Manager.
 Rekeying is not considered routine maintenance and the department requesting rekeying normally will be charged for the work.